Apurva2911/aws-insurance-website-hosting-Task-6/README.md

 You have successfully:

-Created a secure AWS VPC environment
+--Created a secure AWS VPC environment

-Configured subnets, IGW, and route tables
+--Configured subnets, IGW, and route tables

-Launched and connected to an EC2 instance

-Installed and configured Apache
+--Launched and connected to an EC2 instance --Installed and configured Apache

-Deployed a colorful insurance website
+--Deployed a colorful insurance website

+Author
+Apurva Kadam | AWS Enthusiast